Death of Queen Elizabeth II: What happens next?

 Issued on: Modified:

-London (AFP) – As preparations build for next week's state funeral and with a procession of the coffin along Edinburgh's Royal Mile on Monday: here is how the UK plans to say goodbye to Queen Elizabeth II.
+London (AFP) – As preparations build for next week's state funeral, members of the public are queuing for hours in London to pay their final respects to Queen Elizabeth II at her lying in state.

-It is then placed on a catafalque, a raised platform, and during the lying-in state another "Vigil of the Princes" involving the queen's children and other senior royals, will take place.#photo3

-Archbishop of Canterbury Justin Welby will conduct a short service after the coffin arrives, attended by the king.
+Here is how the United Kingdom plans to say goodbye to the late monarch.

-The late queen will lie in state until the funeral, with huge crowds expected as members of the public pay their respects.
+The queen begins her first full day lying in state at Westminster Hall, with huge crowds lining the streets to pay their respects.

 Friday, September 16

-Charles III and his wife visit Wales where a service is held at Cardiff's Llandaff Cathedral and Charles receives a message of condolence at the Senedd, the Welsh national assembly building.
+Charles and Camilla visit Wales where a service is held at Cardiff's Llandaff Cathedral and he receives a message of condolence at the Senedd, the Welsh national assembly building.

 The visit to Wales completes trips to all four nations that make up the United Kingdom.